-T (1)

-Type of demand

-Communications data

-Vodafone disclosure unlawful (1)

-While the precise legal position regarding disclosure of aggregate statistical information remains unclear, local criminal laws contain a large number of provisions prohibiting the disclosure of national security-related material and other matters related to law enforcement.
+Type of demand Lawful interception Lawful interception Communications data Statistics Vodafone disclosure unlawful (1) Vodafone disclosure unlawful (1) Key Note (1) While the precise legal position regarding disclosure of aggregate statistical information remains unclear, local criminal laws contain a large number of provisions prohibiting the disclosure of national security-related material and other matters related to law enforcement.
 The disclosure of statistical information related to agency and authority demands is therefore very likely to be considered a violation of such provisions.
+For a suppression of the sec aget important logal newers relating to law enforcement demands, network of proceshin and an amention and a country by actuator basis and any Local Appaya